markcullen111/bot11/PROGRESS_UPDATE.md

 ## Next Steps

 ### Short Term (Priority)
-1. Complete Streamlit Cloud deployment by logging in to Streamlit Cloud and deploying the `streamlit_cloud_standalone.py` file
+1. Test the integration between Streamlit UI and trading backend with real data
-2. Verify the deployed app functions correctly with mock data
+2. Deploy to Streamlit Cloud using `streamlit_cloud_standalone.py`
-3. Fix any issues identified during deployment testing
+3. Fix any remaining issues with the integration
-4. Fix the `NaN` import issue from numpy causing strategy module import failures
+4. Add unit tests for core components

 ### Medium Term
-1. Create unit tests for all core components
+1. Complete unit tests for all strategy modules
-2. Implement MLflow for experiment tracking
+2. Set up MLflow for experiment tracking
-3. Set up Optuna for hyperparameter tuning
+3. Implement Optuna for hyperparameter tuning
-4. Test strategies with historical data to validate performance
+4. Enhance backtesting functionality with more metrics

 ### Long Term
 1. Implement CI/CD pipeline using GitHub Actions